 Both the tribe and the state sued each other over whether Bay Mills could host gaming on the parcel of land.
 The lawsuits began in 2010 and the disagreement reached the U.S. Supreme Court in 2016.
 Bay Mills won a ruling that stated Indian tribes are granted sovereign immunity from lawsuits.
 Once the case was eventually sent back to the U.S. District Court for the Western District of Michigan, the tribe and the state remained at odds until each side agreed to dismiss it on Thursday.

 “BMIC acquired the parcel of land in Vanderbilt under the Michigan Indian Land Claims Settlement Act, which allows the tribe to use certain trust funds to acquire additional tribal lands,” Bay Mills officials said in a media release.
 “Bay Mills’ goal in developing a gaming facility on the Vanderbilt parcel was to provide new economic opportunities for the tribe, its citizens and partner communities.”

 Bay Mills preparing for online launch with DraftKings

-Bay Mills Resorts and Casino is preparing for the online launch of DraftKings’ mobile sportsbook and online casino.
-DraftKings gained access to the online Michigan market through its partnership with Bay Mills, allowing DraftKings to provide a mobile sportsbook and iGaming platform to Michigan’s citizens.
+Bay Mills Resorts and Casino is preparing for the online launch of DraftKings’ mobile sportsbook and Michigan online casino.
+DraftKings gained access to the online Michigan market through its partnership with Bay Mills, allowing DraftKings to provide a Michigan sportsbook and iGaming platform to Michigan’s citizens.